 - Cut a line down the middle of the rectangle long ways so that you now have two long rectangles.
 Place half of filling down the center of each new rectangle.
 Fold each rectangle over itself longways.
 Watch my Instagram reel if you need a video visual (linked in this blog post)

-- Slice your fig newton cookies as big ad you would like.
+- Slice your fig newton cookies with a knife as big ad you would like.
 I cut mine into 18 slices.
 Refrigerate, covered for at least an hour before serving.
 Keep cookies refrigerated between servings for best texture.
 Cookies can last for up to 1 month if kept refrigerated!!

 How To Store Leftovers

 You can store your leftovers in the fridge for up to a month in an airtight container!
-They freeze great as well, for up to 3 months.
+They freeze great as well!
+You can have them in the freezer for up to 3 months.

 Check Me Out on Social Media